NoahZinsmeister/ERC-1484/README.md

 - In one terminal tab, spin up a development blockchain: `npm run chain`
 - In another terminal tab, run the test suite: `npm test`

-NOTE: Due to a bug in Truffle, tests will fail with a `Deployer._preFlightCheck` error after running `npm build`.
+NOTE: Due to a bug in Truffle, tests will fail with a `Deployer._preFlightCheck` error after running `npm run build`.
 This problem can be solved by saving one or more contract files after building, so that the test command triggers a re-compile before running.
 While slightly frustrating, adding then removing whitespace then saving one file is an easy fix to this bug.